a1996850622/HTTPServer/README.md

 2. "sudo ./httpserver"

-If you want to execute "HTTP.js"
+* If you want to execute "HTTP.js"

-You can enter the following commands on your terminal:
+You can enter the following command:

 1. "sudo node HTTP.js"